DevNeoLee/zehner/README.md

 ---
 ## Thoughts on CSS
-- Tried to make as many utility classes reusable throughout the site
+- Tried to make as many utility classes, variables reusable throughout the site

 - Profer balance of flex and grid layout for different situations in most effective ways

+- media query to different size of screen devices
+---

 ## Thoughts on Javascript
+-